RELATIONSHIP RESET · WESTCHESTER COUNTY · HUDSON VALLEY · NYC · VIRTUAL

 • The more you talk, the more reactive or unclear things become.

-• The same conversation keeps happening, without resolution.
+• The same conversation keeps happening without resolution.

-Why couples get stuck
+Why relationships get stuck

 • Emotional overwhelm is driving the interaction.